acho3883/thesisA/README.md

 2. Are mentors using admin accounts or regular participant accounts?
 3. There are 3 tables with model_id but they don't seem to be relatable to each other: achieve_achievement_conditions, achieve_achievement, and achieve_progresses.
 There are some everlaps but most of them are eiher completely different, or different models sharing same model_id.
 Do you have any idea how to relate them?
 #############################################################################

+WEEK7
+1. Explored different participant filtering options.
+2. Database corrupted.
+Reimported to a new workspace.
+3. Discussion with Intersective.